Company with $36 million SD 911 contract says outage caused by Missouri light pole installation

 The representative with Lumen did not respond to South Dakota Searchlight questions regarding the company’s next steps or how the company plans to prevent more outages.

-“We all know that if and when there’s an emergency, 911 is supposed to be there.
-It failed,” Landis said.
-“So I think the question is why did this happen, how did it happen and what can be done to prevent it from happening again.
-Those are serious questions that need to be looked at a larger level than just South Dakota.”

-This article first appeared in the Iowa Capital Dispatch, a sister site of the Nebraska Examiner in the States Newsroom network.

-The post Company with $36 million SD 911 contract says outage caused by Missouri light pole installation appeared first on Nebraska Examiner.
+This article originally appeared on Sioux Falls Argus Leader: Lumen says SD 911 outage caused by Missouri light pole installation